 The funding rates you can receive will depend on the size and type of your organisation and your role in the project.
-Organisations typically fall into 3 categories:
+Organisations typically fall into three categories:

 Project costs that are classed as eligible for a typical Innovate UK projects include:

-You may be thinking, well, if I employ a consultancy to write my application for me I don’t need to know any of the above.
-However, from our experience of working with hundreds of clients, those that have done the background research and have looked at how the funders communicate their requirements feel more confident when working with us throughout the application process and once they have been successful and are working through the project.
+However, from our experience of working with hundreds of clients, those that have done the background research and have looked at how the funders communicate their requirements feel more confident when working with us throughout the application process, as well as when they have been successful and are working through the project.

 It is true that applying for R&D grant funding can be daunting and there is no guarantee of success, but carrying out the background research on eligibility ensures your project fits the competition, which ultimately maximises your chances of success.